railsuser2014/openobject-doc-book-en/5/index.rst

 .. _part-phys:

 #####################################################
-Manage your Warehouse and Get your Manufacturing done
+Manage your Warehouse and Get your Manufacturing Done
 #####################################################

  This part of the book concentrates on physical materials - the handling of stock and